GlenKPeterson/PdfLayoutManager/README.md

 Recent Changes
 ==============
+TODO: Should LogicalPage and PageBuffer be renamed PageFlow and PageStatic?
+PageGrouping and SinglePage?

+***0.6.2-ALPHA***
+ - All LogicalPage.put___ methods are now .draw___.
+ - PageBuffer is now public
+ - New interface RenderTarget now unifies LogicalPage and PageBuffer
+ - LogicalPage is for a grouping of logical pages where the contents spill from one page to the next.
+ - PageBuffer is a single physical page.
+You can print off the paper, but it doesn't end up on a different page.
+ - LogicalPage.putCellAsHeaderFooter(...) is replaced by pageMgr.logicalPageStart(Orientation, Fn2<Integer,PageBuffer,Float>).

 ***0.6.1-ALPHA***
  - Added PdfLayoutMgr.loadTrueTypeFont() to give access to the PDFBox 2.0 improved font loading capabilities.
  - Changed TextStyle to take a PDFont instead of the more specific PDType1Font